What is a business owner’s policy?

 Why get a business owner’s policy?

 Well, you can save money, for starters.
 A BOP can make everything a little easier to keep track of, and it can save you money because the coverages are bundled together.

 It’s also convenient to add additional coverages to a BOP for professional services, employees, and even vehicles.
 We’ll help you design a package to suit your needs.

 How much does a business owner’s policy cost?

-We work with the best of the best, and the baseline price for a BOP typically ranges from $250–$750.
+The baseline price for a BOP typically hovers around $20/month, which is only $240/year!
 Check out our business owners policy cost analysis for a more detailed breakdown.

 BOPs are great for self-employed people, as they’re relatively inexpensive.
 And like we said, it’s a cheaper option than buying both general liability and business property policies separately.